Prashantkry/DBMS_Notes/README.md

 	2. Similar to WHERE.
 	3. Select COUNT(cust_id), country from customer GROUP BY country HAVING COUNT(cust_id) > 50;
 	4. WHERE vs HAVING
 		1. Both have same function of filtering the row base on certain conditions.
 		2. WHERE clause is used to filter the rows from the table based on specified condition
 		3. HAVING clause is used to filter the rows from the groups based on the specified condition.
 		4. HAVING is used after GROUP BY while WHERE is used before GROUP BY clause.
 		5. If you are using HAVING, GROUP BY is necessary.
 		6. WHERE can be used with SELECT, UPDATE & DELETE keywords while GROUP BY used with SELECT

+	-- group by having
+	select department, COUNT(department) FROM Worker group by department HAVING COUNT(department)>2;
 ```